JSQLParser/JSqlParser/src/site/sphinx/unsupported.rst

 - DDL statements

     While *JSQLParser* provides a lot of generic support for DDL statements, it is possible that certain RDBMS specific syntax (especially about indices, encodings, compression) won't be supported.

-- `JSON` or `XML` specific syntax and functions

-    While *JSQLParser* provides a lot of generic support for `JSON` or `XML` processing, it is possible that certain RDBMS specific syntax or functions won't be supported.

 - Interval Operators